 What we need to build opencv under windows

 What is cmake?
-It is an opensource tool that helps you to manage your build process.
-Configuration tool that manages for you some hard dependencies describe in CMakeList.txt configuration files and produces standard makefiles or in our case microsoft Visual Studio project.
+It is an open-source tool that helps you to manage your build process.
+Configuration tool that manages for you some hard dependencies described in CMakeList.txt configuration files and produces standard makefiles or in our case Microsoft Visual Studio project.

 Download latest opencv